 Foundation

-Foundation is not necessary for older women but many like to use it for various reasons such as a special occasion.
+Foundation is not necessary for older women but many like to use it for special occasions.
 However, heavy foundation or powder may make you look like Marie Antoinette.
 Both work their way into creases making lines and wrinkles show up more.

-A tinted moisturizer like Nars Pure Radiant Tinted Moisturizer or a light CC cream like It Cosmetics will subtly camouflage your facial flaws and give you a youthful glow.
-I absolutely love it!
+A tinted moisturizer like Nars Pure Radiant Tinted Moisturizer, Laura Mercier Tinted Moisturizer, or a light CC cream like It Cosmetics will subtly camouflage your facial flaws and give you a youthful glow.

 Eye Makeup

-Unless you get an invasive eyelift or you’ve lived like a mole all your life, you probably have wrinkles around your eyes.
+Unless you splurge on an invasive eyelift or you’ve lived like a mole all your life, you probably have wrinkles around your eyes.
 I wore contacts for 50 years until I had cataract surgery and it took a toll on my eye area.
-You could wear a pair of chic sunglasses but otherwise, it’s hard to cover up.
+You could wear chic sunglasses but it’s hard to cover up.

 Start with your eyebrows as they frame your face.

 I get jealous when I see older women who still have strong eyebrows because mine are almost non-existent.
 I’m sure part of the reason is that I plucked them in the ’70s.
-They also look kind of lopsided.
+My eyebrows are also lopsided.

-I had a favorite Clinique eyebrow pencil I loved but it is no longer available.
-Now I’m using e.l.f. instant lift brow pencil.
+I have been using e.l.f. instant lift brow pencil.
 It has a soft easy-to-apply pencil that does not need sharpening and a spoolie to back comb my brows after defining them.
-I find I need to pencil to FIND my brows.
+I find an eyebrow pencil is necessary to FIND my brows.
 Once I have outlined them, I fill them in with light strokes.
 I also use a brow powder.

 I tried using eyebrow stencils but couldn’t see up close where to place them without using reading glasses and they never fit my brows.